azeuio/BANANA-tree/CONTRIBUTING.md

 ## Issues

-They're cool, use them if you encounter any problem.
+Please, use them if you encounter any problem/bug.

 ## Merge Requests